CreatingNull/CreatingNull.github.io/docs/projects/uos/index.md

 *   20-29: Reserved for EEPROM operations
 *   30-49: Reserved for RAM operations
 *   50-59: Reserved for future functionality
-*   60-79: Reserved for DIO operations
+*   60-89: Reserved for DIO operations
-*   80-89: Reserved for AIO operations
+*   90-99: Reserved for AIO operations
-*   100-109: Reserved for NPC 1 Wire IO operations
-*   110-249: Reserved for future functionality
+*   100-249: Reserved for future functionality
 *   250-255: High level UOS System Information.

 For a rule of thumb you can consider higher numbered operations to be 'higher-level' functionality.